The building on Národní třída has been haunted for over 650 years

 Architect Jindřich (Heinrich) Hausknecht moved the facade to Národní třída and redesigned it in the Empire style, creating a stone portal with four Doric columns.
 The look of the connected buildings was unified.

-An owl sculpture above the entrance was used to signal whether there were vacancies, and owl motifs can still be found in the décor.
+An owl sculpture above the entrance was used to signal whether there were vacancies in the courtyard for carriages, and owl motifs can still be found in the décor.

 Remains of the 13th century fortifications are preserved in the cellars, parts of which have survived unscathed through all the various renovations.